reactivesw/DevProc/development_process.md

 4. DevOps: we care about operation.
 Logging and system monitoring are two important tools that build into any code.
 5. Reflect and Refactor: we consistently do this to improve.

 As a programmer, we know how important are the consistency and DRY.
+All changes should be reviewed before applied to the production system.

 ## 2. Iteration Plan and Tracking
 It is important to know the team productivity because so many things built upon it.
 Actaully, good planning helps.
 We use two level planners: team planner and individual planner.
 We use Trello as our planner.